Moddable-OpenSource/moddable/documentation/base/worker.md

 Once a worker has been terminated, no further calls should be made to it.

 #### postMessage(msg)
 The `postMessage` function queues a message for delivery to the worker.
-Messages are either a JavaScript object, roughly equivalent to JSON objects, or an `ArrayBuffer`.
+Messages can be anything supported in JSON, binary buffers (`TypedArray`, `ArrayBuffer`, `SharedArrayBuffer`, `DataView`) and anything else supported by [XS Marshalling](../xs/XS%20Marshalling.md).

 	aWorker.postMessage("hello");
 	aWorker.postMessage({msg: "hello", when: Date.now()});
 	aWorker.postMessage(new ArrayBuffer(8));

+Messages are delivered in the same order they are sent.

-Messages are passed by copy, so they should be in small in size as practical.
-Messages are  delivered in the same order they were sent.
+Messages are passed by copy (with a few exceptions, such as `SharedArrayBuffer`, so the size of the message should be as small as practical.
+If the memory allocation fails, `postMessage` throws an exception.

 #### onmessage property
 The worker `onmessage` property contains a function which receives messages from the worker.